UPDATED JUL 14, 2020

 As the sister studio of The Yoga Shala and Dupont Circle Yoga, the focus remains the same — community, family, friends, and healthy, balanced living.
 With the ability for new students to use all three “first time” specials, Georgetown Yoga wants to make sure it’s not only a good fit for your heart and soul but also for your wallet.
 So, swing by 2805 M St. NW for a challenging (but most importantly, fun) experience.

 Down Dog Yoga rolled out its first mat in 2003 in an old Georgetown garage.
-Now, Washingtonians can flock to any of four locations throughout the DC area to get their hot yoga fix.
-Specializing in fast-paced Power yoga flows, you'll get your heart rate up in a room heated to a cozy, 95º, so don’t forget your water bottle.
+Now, Washingtonians can flock to any of four locations in the surrounding DC area to get their hot yoga fix.
+Specializing in fast-paced Power yoga flows, you'll get your heart rate up in a room heated to a toasty 95º — so don’t forget your water bottle.
 But if you need to slow things down and reset, they also offer a meditative Relax + Renew practice.
-Fitt Tip: keep an eye on their schedule, they regularly host Flow for $5 classes that are taught by new teachers still getting into the groove of things.
+Fitt Tip: keep an eye on their schedule; they regularly host Flow for $5 classes that are taught by new teachers still getting into the groove of things.

 Bluebird Sky Yoga was founded to bring art, mindfulness, and community to the neighborhood of Brookland, and they've succeeded in doing just that.
 Their list of workshops and classes is enough to keep you guessing — featuring yoga ‘n’ wine, live DJs, and even a superhero class (we didn’t ask).
 Whether you prefer meditation, Vinyasa, a candlelit flow, or something else entirely, you'll find something to love here.

 Here’s something you’ll never find in DC: FREE YOGA.
 Once a month, Studio DC offers Namaste Day — aka your chance to flow for free.
-On a regular day, you’ll find warm and welcoming hot yoga (as well as less warm non-heated classes) flows for both beginner-level to advanced yogis.
+On a regular day, you’ll find warm and welcoming hot yoga (and non-heated) flows for both beginner-level and advanced yogis.
 At their two locations in DuPont and Adams Morgan, you’ll find an array of class options, including Vinyasa and Ashtanga.
 And if you’re looking to melt away the tension, their restorative class is the move.
 Even better, the teachers here provide personal attention in each and every class to ensure you're getting the best practice possible.

 With seven local studios, it’s safe to say Yoga District is taking this city by storm.
-YD’s mission is to make yoga accessible to all with their wide array of classes and to make yoga work for the greater good.
+YD’s mission is to make yoga accessible and work for the greater good.
 We are a huge fan of their non-profit, Yoga Activist, which trains yoga teachers interested in hosting classes for underserved communities and social service organizations.
 The DC staple also offers a work/study program, gifting free, unlimited yoga in exchange for six hours per week of volunteer work in the studio.
 So, if you’re looking to learn, give back, and practice, this is a pretty sweet (and generous!) place to do it.

 On the hunt for your personal truth?
 Be Here Now Yoga wants to help you find it.
 Each of their classes is for all levels, as their instructors have been trained to meet every student’s needs.
 They even offer several donation-based classes (their Community Classes) to reach students of all income levels.
-If you’re into sunrises and hot tea, start off your day at their newly-reconstructed spot in Barracks Row (open as of September 2018) with Sunrise Vinyasa Flow and carry that OM straight into tea time at the studio.
+If you’re into sunrises and hot tea, start off your day at their spot in Barracks Row with Sunrise Vinyasa Flow and carry that OM straight into tea time at the studio.

-Yoga Heights in Petworth uses the word “jubilance” to describe their community, and it couldn't be more fitting.
-The two founders have 14 years of dance under their belt, plus a healthy living blog, a nutrition coach certification, and thousands of hours of yoga practice and development.
+Yoga Heights in Petworth and Takoma uses the word “jubilance” to describe their community, and it couldn't be more fitting.
+The two founders have nearly 15 years of dance under their belt, plus a healthy living blog, a nutrition coach certification, and thousands of hours of yoga practice and development.
 Beyond their qualifications, they are passionate about making yoga and a healthy lifestyle work for you, even on a tight budget.
-That's why they make it possible for any interested individual to maintain a regular practice by providing work-study program.
-Added bonus: during the warmer months, they offer outdoor, rooftop yoga at 6:15am Tuesdays and 6:15pm Fridays nearby at The Swift Petworth apartments.
+That's why they make it possible for any interested individual to maintain a practice by providing work-study programs.
+Added bonus: during the warmer months, they offer outdoor, rooftop yoga.
+Bring on the sunshine and savasana!

 As every yogi knows, yoga is as much about the lifestyle as it is the practice.
 Embrace Yoga has dedicated itself to living and breathing yoga through weekly workshops and classes.
 Instructors and teachers are eager to share their individual areas of expertise—from meditation and sound healing—through mini-seminars.
 Want to try ’em out?
 They offer newbies a month of unlimited yoga for just $49.